yext/search-ui-react/docs/answers-react-components.facetsprops.searchable.md

 ## FacetsProps.searchable property

-Whether or not to display the filter option search input.
+Whether or not to display the filter option search input for all facets.

 <b>Signature:</b>